paypal/autosklearn-zeroconf/README.md

 The main value proposition is that a data analyst or a data savvy business user can quickly run the iterations on the data (actual sources and feature design) side and on the ML side not a bit has to be changed.
 So it's a great tool for people not doing hardcore data science full time.
 Up to 90% of (marketing) data analysts may fall into this target group currently.

 ## How Does It Work
 To keep the training time reasonable autosklearn-zeroconf samples the data and tests all the models from autosklearn library on it once.
 The results of the test (duration) is used to calculate the per_run_time_limit, time_left_for_this_task and number of seeds parameters for autosklearn.
-The code also converts the panda dataframe into a form that autosklearn can handle (categorical and float datatypes).
+The code also converts the pandas dataframe into a form that autosklearn can handle (categorical and float datatypes).
 <img src=https://github.com/paypal/autosklearn-zeroconf/blob/master/AutosklearnModellingLossOverTimeExample.png></img>

 ## Algoritms included